Project Management (2 Days)

 Over an intense, two-day course you experience a practical opportunity to bring your project into a workshop and learn how to increase your success, using professional templates while collaborating in a supportive environment.

-Participants must commit to attending both days (March 17th and 18th).
+Participants must commit to attending both days in entirety (March 17th and 18th).

 - How to create a project plan